Atlas-of-Kaeon/The-Philosophy-Library-of-Kaeon/README.md

-But it is not sufficient to merely pray for such miracles until they are fulfilled by some savior figure or deity, nor is it acceptable to seek refuge from their responsibility in escapist meditation.
+But it is not sufficient to merely pray for such miracles until they are fulfilled by some savior figure or deity, nor is it acceptable to seek refuge from their responsibility in escapist spirituality.
 Rather, Angaianism implores each and every individual to work directly to bring about utopia through the mortal endeavors of rational philosophy, empirical science, and modern technology.